-We are psyched to announce that we’ll be working with the LoveYourBrain Foundation from October 26th to November 30th, on Thursdays from 4:00-5:30.
+We are psyched to announce that we’ll be working with the LoveYourBrain Foundation from January 19th to February 23rd, on Fridays from 4:00-5:30.

 LYB Yoga enables people who have experienced a traumatic brain injury (TBI) and those who support them (their caregivers) to participate in community-based gentle yoga and meditation classes tailored to their needs.
 Their unprecedented yoga program is designed based on the science of resilience.
 They believe that yoga and meditation can empower individuals to positively adapt to changes in their lives.

 For more information about their program, visit http://www.loveyourbrain.com/lyb-yoga-quebec

 Saturday January 20th 2017 from 2:30 to 5:00PM

 This workshop will take you through a journey of the nervous system.
 We will blend the two worlds of total relaxation bliss.
 We will explore deeper understandings of the central nervous system and how we can reduce stress, anxiety and many other aliments that create imbalances in the body that may be triggered by past traumas.

 Cranio Sacral Therapy is an osteopathic technique that focuses on harmonizing the central nervous system using subtle therapeutic touch.
 Along with restorative yoga postures, which also promote the body’s rest and restore state, this will increase the body’s innate ability to stimulate its self-healing powers.

 Cost: $40 +tx in advance, $50 +tx day-of (pay using Paypal button below or by calling the studio at (514) 875-9642)